Analysis | What is — and isn’t — unusual about the current situation at the U.S.-Mexico border

 News reports suggest that March may have seen an even larger number of children arriving.
 In the past, March would have been expected to be the peak of migration, but, again, that pattern has broken.
 The month may not mark the peak for the year because, while seasonality may mean fewer individual adults arriving, the number of families and children may stay constant.

-To put a fine point on it, the immediate problem is less that the number of migrants overall has increased but, instead both that the number of children and teenagers has increased — and that the Biden administration has prioritized an effort to adhere to the standards of the Flores agreement instead of either tossing the agreement out or finding other workarounds.
+To put a fine point on it, the immediate problem is less that the number of migrants overall has increased but instead both that the number of children and teenagers has increased — and that the Biden administration has prioritized an effort to adhere to the standards of the Flores agreement instead of either tossing the agreement out or finding other workarounds.

 That is a policy choice, as this tweet from Sen. John Cornyn (R-Tex.) makes clear.

-Cornyn is likely making a point about the degree to which migrants see the United States as a welcoming destination.
-But extending the thought, he’s pointing out that the Trump administration did not emphasize the humane treatment of immigrants — specifically the children and teenagers straining the system.
+Cornyn is probably making a point about the degree to which migrants see the United States as a welcoming destination.
+But extending the thought, he is pointing out that the Trump administration did not emphasize the humane treatment of immigrants — specifically the children and teenagers straining the system.

 That’s certainly not an entirely inaccurate differentiation.